Hawkwind: 1970–1975: United Artists era

+By 1970, the band was called Hawkwind Zoo.
+"Hawkwind" started as Turner's nickname, as he had habits of noisy throat-clearing and spitting ("hawking") and flatulence ("wind").
+According to Brock, they added "Zoo" to the name because "all of us acted like animals".
+The name was soon shortened to "Hawkwind".

-Pretty Things guitarist Dick Taylor was brought in to produce the 1970 debut album Hawkwind.
+The Pretty Things guitarist Dick Taylor was brought in to produce the 1970 debut album Hawkwind.
 Although it was not a commercial success, it did bring them to the attention of the UK underground scene, which found them playing free concerts, benefit gigs, and festivals.
-Playing free outside the Bath Festival, they encountered another Ladbroke Grove–based band, the Pink Fairies, who shared similar interests in music and recreational substances; a friendship developed which led to the two bands becoming running partners and performing as "Pinkwind".
-Their use of drugs, however, led to the departure of Harrison, who did not partake, to be replaced briefly by Thomas Crimble (about July 1970 – March 1971).
+Playing free outside the Bath Festival, they encountered another Ladbroke Grove–based band, the Pink Fairies, who shared similar interests in music and drugs; a friendship developed which led to the two bands becoming running partners and performing as "Pinkwind".
+Their use of drugs, however, led to the departure of Harrison, who did not voluntarily partake, but had someone spike his drink with mescaline, to be replaced briefly by Thomas Crimble (about July 1970 – March 1971).
 Crimble played on a few BBC sessions (which were eventually collected on the album The Text of Festival) before leaving to help organise the Glastonbury Free Festival 1971; he sat in during the band's performance there.
-Lloyd-Langton also quit, after a bad LSD trip at the Isle of Wight Festival led to a nervous breakdown.
+Lloyd-Langton also quit, after someone spiked his drink with LSD at the Isle of Wight Festival and he had a bad trip, followed by a nervous breakdown a while later.